Fig. 1a: A wide view of the office. Photo by Aris Noutsos.

 Fig. 20: The icosahedral cell-first projection of the Rectified 600-cell.
 The 600 Tetrahedra of the 600-cell are here replaced by their rectifications, which are Octahedra.
 In the position of each of the 120 vertices of the 600-cell 120 Icosahedra (the vertex figure of the 600-cell) appeared.
 Because all cells are regular, this is the last of the three semi-regular polychora.

 Fig. 21: The icosidodecahedral cell-first projection of the Rectified 120-cell.
 The Dodecahedra of the 120-cell are here replaced by their rectifications, Icosidodecahedra.
 In the position of each of the 600 vertices of the 120-cell, 600 Tetrahedra (the vertex figure of the 120-cell) appeared.
-You can see how this might be built from Zometool parts by looking at the Eusebeia page on the Rectified 120 cell.
-This model is no longer in my office.

 The last 4 polychora have hexacosichoric symmetry.